stevenvachon/broken-link-checker/README.md

 ### options.cacheResponses
 Type: 'Boolean'
 Default Value: 'false'
-When enabled, url request results will be cached.
-This will ensure that each unique url will only be checked once.
+When enabled, URL request results will be cached.
+This will ensure that each unique URL will only be checked once.

 ### options.excludedSchemes
 Type: `Array`